maskho/audiotextbooks/content/functions/content.md

     // NOTES
     // If I read this correctly, the explanation of the various features of the graph would come up and then students would drag the corresponding ones into place?
 Is that correct?
 If so, I wonder how it would go if the order is flipped - students choose any item from the table above and then when they drag it into the correct spot, some narrative comes up explaining the math of that point.
 I'm only suggesting this because as I read the table without any of the text below, I found myself moving all the "cards" into the correct spot on the graph and enjoyed that.
 Maybe the scaffolding is needed and important tot the math here.
 Just sharing my 1st experience of reading the table.
 Recall the y-intercept is where x=[[0]].
 In function notation, this looks like d([[0]])=10.
 The pattern of d(0)=y-intercept is true for any function.
-    // That's an interesting thought. +philipp@mathigon.org can text oder be dependent on how the student uses the interactive?
+    // That's an interesting thought. +sak@madras.id can text oder be dependent on how the student uses the interactive?
 In this case, what order they choose to place the cards on the graph?

 Similarly, the x-intercepts are were [[d(x) | x]]=0.
 This graph has [[2]] x-intercepts.
 They represent the surface of the water in the pool.